erikhuizinga/android-library-multiple-variants-sources-issue/README.md

+This repo is an MWE for [this issue on the Google Issue Tracker](https://issuetracker.google.com/issues/219764023).

 1. From the repository root, run `cd projectA && ./gradlew publishToMavenLocal`.
 2. Open `./projectB/` in Android Studio (note: this is not the repo root, but a subdirectory).
 3. Open LibB.kt (`src/main/java/com/example/lib/b/LibB.kt`).